Ian Black (priest)

 Ian Christopher Black (born 1962) is a British Anglican priest who has served as Dean of Newport since 2021.

 Black was born and grew up in Stratford-upon-Avon and was head chorister at Holy Trinity Church (Shakespeare's church).
 Educated at Kineton High School and Binswood Hall (North Leamington School), he went on to study at Christ Church College, Canterbury, then affiliated to the University of Kent.
 After a career in tax, both with the Inland Revenue and a firm of chartered accountants, he trained for ordination at Lincoln Theological College, studying for a Master of Divinity degree at the University of Nottingham.
-Black was ordained deacon at Canterbury Cathedral in 1993 and priest in 1994.
+Black was made deacon at Petertide 1993 (27 June) by Richard Llewellin, Bishop of Dover, at Canterbury Cathedral and ordained priest in 1994.